Modeling Bottom-up Information Quality during Language Processing: Formal Model

 \subsection{Quality of Bottom-Up Evidence}

 We model the quality of the inputs as the mutual information between the inputs and the word identity, i.e., as $\mi(\Word;\Evid)$.
 High-quality inputs do a better job of reducing uncertainty over words.
 For a given word-identification step, we can write the mutual information between a word and the total number of samples drawn as $\mi(\Word;\Evids_{1:\nsamples})$.
-Using the chain rule of mutual information \citep{cover1999elements} and assuming that the samples \Evids are drawn i.i.d. and, furthermore, that there is \emph{conditional independence} between samples, given \Word, we can make the following simplifications:\footnote{For more discussion of these assumptions, see \Cref{app:assumptions}.}
+Using the chain rule of mutual information \citep{cover1999elements} and assuming that there is \emph{conditional independence} between samples, given \Word, we can derive the following inequality:\footnote{For more discussion of these assumptions, see \Cref{app:assumptions}.}

 How is the mutual information between inputs and words related to the reading process, as described above?
 We assume that taking samples and processing these samples takes cognitive effort.
 Following previous work, we also assume a link between effort and time \citep{levy2008expectation, hale-2001-probabilistic}.
 Therefore, the more samples, \nsamples, a reader needs to take in order to reduce uncertainty, the longer it will take them to read a given word.